quicwg/base-drafts/draft-ietf-quic-tls.md

 the likelihood that a packet is accepted if it ensures that the first ClientHello message is small enough to stay within this limit.

-QUIC packet and framing overheads add at least 36 octets of overheads to the ClientHello message.
-That overhead increases if the client chooses a connection ID without zero length, nor does it include the token or a connection ID longer than 8 octets that might be required if a server sends a Retry packet.
+QUIC packet and framing add at least 36 octets of overhead to the ClientHello message.
+That overhead increases if the client chooses a connection ID without zero length.
+Overheads also do not include the token or a connection ID longer than 8 octets, both of which might be required if a server sends a Retry packet.

 A typical TLS ClientHello can easily fit into a 1200 octet packet.
 However, in addition to the overheads added by QUIC, there are several variables that could